 The interest is paid in the 12th month.
 The borrower can also repay the capital (partially or in full) at the end of the first year.

 If the borrower decides not to repay the loan in full and spread the repayment of the loan over a period from 1 to 5 years, a new interest rate is applied for the following years.
+During this period, repayments of capital and interest are repaid on a monthly basis, as with a traditional October project.

 The new interest rate follows the rate grid below: